-Fruita Mountain Lakes Properties
+Fruita Mountain Water Properties

-The City of Fruita owns and maintains approximately 173 acres of land surrounding its water storage reservoirs in Grand Mesa National Forest, roughly 15 miles south of the City.
-The city has an arrangement with the USFS whereby they share management and maintenance of the lands.
-Current recreational opportunities at the Mountain Lakes include mountain biking, hiking, fishing, and camping.
-Some ATV use and sporadic hunting also occur at the area.
+The City of Fruita owns and maintains approximately 173 acres of land surrounding its four water storage reservoirs in Grand Mesa National Forest, roughly 15 miles south of the city.
+The city is working to create an arrangement with the U.S. Forest Service (USFS) whereby they share management and maintenance of the lands.
+Current recreational opportunities at the Mountain Water properties include mountain biking, hiking, fishing, and camping.
+ATV use and hunting also occur at the area.
 Recreational amenities include pit toilets, picnic tables, dispersed campsites, and fire rings.
-There are also informal trails in the area that cross between City of Fruita lands and USFS lands.
-Use of the Mountain Lakes properties occurs primarily in the spring, summer and fall, and is heaviest on weekends.
+There are also informal trails in the area that cross between City of Fruita lands and USFS lands, and great potential for further developing mountain bike and hiking trails.
+Use of the Mountain Water properties occurs primarily in the spring, summer and fall, and is heaviest on weekends.